openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_SAML_SP.rst

 .. _Configuring your Installation as a SAML Service Provider:

 ###############################################################
-Configuring your Installation as a SAML Service Provider
+Configuring your Open edX Site as a SAML Service Provider
 ###############################################################

-The first step in configuring your Open edX installation to act as a SAML SP is to create a credential key pair to ensure secure data transfers with identity providers.
-To complete the configuration procedure, you configure your Open edX installation as a SAML SP, which creates your metadata XML file.
+The first step in configuring your Open edX site to act as a SAML SP is to create a credential key pair to ensure secure data transfers with identity providers.
+To complete the configuration procedure, you configure your Open edX site as a SAML SP, which creates your metadata XML file.

 .. contents::
    :local: